polymer-day/polymerday-twitter-stream-api/README.md

-# \<polymer-twitter-realtimeline\>
+# Twitter stream API

-Twitter real timeline.
-It will track a 'active' hashtag from firebase
+This API is in charge of opening a stream connection with Twitter API, to track a #hashtag and emit tweet events throught web sockects technology

+**Important**: The API works with the web component [polymer-twitter-realtimeline](https://github.com/polymer-day/polymerday-twitter-realtimeline)

-## Install the Polymer-CLI
+## Install Node and npm

-First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your application locally.
+First, make sure you have the [Node JS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.

-## config.json file
+## Config.json file

-Create a [Twitter App](https://apps.twitter.com/), config it, get the necessary keys and tokens and put then in config.json file
+Create a [Twitter App](https://apps.twitter.com/), config it, get the necessary keys and tokens and put then in config.json file.

+Instead config.json file, you can create the corresponding **Environment Variables** if you want

 ```json
 {